NVIDIA/NeMo-RL/docs/guides/grpo.md

 ## Quickstart: Launch a GRPO Run

-If you want to get running quickly, the script [examples/run_grpo_math.py](../../examples/run_grpo_math.py) has an example implementation of using GRPO to train a model on math problems.
-This script can either be launched locally or via Slurm.
-For details on how to set up Ray and launch a job using Slurm, refer to the [cluster documentation](../cluster.md).
+To get started quickly, use the script [examples/run_grpo_math.py](../../examples/run_grpo_math.py), which demonstrates how to train a model on math problems using GRPO.
+You can launch this script locally or via Slurm.
+For detailed instructions on setting up Ray and launching a job with Slurm, refer to the [cluster documentation](../cluster.md).

 We recommend launching the job using `uv`: